chinmay25bce10776-dot/digital-distraction-analyser-cli/README.md

 ## How to Run the Program

-1) Make sure Python is installed and added to Path.
+1) Make sure Python is installed and added to the path.
-2) Open terminal or command prompt.
+2) Open a terminal or command prompt.
 3) Navigate to the project folder.
 4) Go inside the src folder: (cd src)
-5) Run the program using : python main.py
+5) Run the program using: python main.py

 ## How to Test the Program